-Learn how to make this easy version of sourdough hot cross buns dotted with dried cranberries and topped with a simple cranberry glaze.
+Learn how to make this easy version of sourdough hot cross buns dotted with dried cranberries and topped with a simple orange glaze.
 Our recipe is perfect for beginner sourdough bread makers; making hot cross buns a breeze.

 Perfectly moist and sweet with a hint of sour, these sourdough hot cross buns will shine at your Easter feast.
+Don’t reserve these buns for March or April, sourdough hot cross buns are delicious anytime of the year!

 What Are Hot Cross Buns?